 1.2.
-Identification of smart learning characteristics and attributes for the development of criteria and methods for assessing the level of smartness
+Smart learning characteristics and attributes

 Today, the concept of smart is increasingly used not only in the context of technologies (smart set-top box, smart home, smart charging), but also in the context of entire systems, such as cities or education.
 A smart environment is defined as a physical infrastructure that allows the surrounding intelligence to function (Kapustina, Kondratenko, 2012).
 The word «smart» is now routinely used by the educational research community forming new terminology like Smart Education, Smart University, Smart Learning, Smart Classroom, Smart Learning Environment, etc (Uskov et al, 2017).